AlgoMaster Logo

 1. Clarifying Requirements

-Before starting the design, it's important to ask thoughtful questions to uncover hidden assumptions, clarify ambiguities, and define the system's scope more precisely.
+Before starting any design, it's important to ask thoughtful questions to uncover hidden assumptions, clarify ambiguities, and define the system's scope.

 Here is an example of how a discussion between the candidate and the interviewer might unfold: